Psy-Fer/interARTIC/docs/snakeballing.md

 # Packaging (aka Snakeballing)

-InterARTIC development involved the use of Python programming language and interARTIC depends on a number third party Python modules and software (e.g., *flash*, *celery*, *artic*) that are also mostly based on Python.
+InterARTIC development involved the use of the Python programming language and depends on a number third party Python modules and software (e.g., *flash*, *celery*, *artic*) that are also mostly based on Python.
 The whole Python ecosystem (including the language itself in addition to the libraries) has limited backward compatibility.
 As a result, a software that involves Python is quite dependent on the exact version of the Python interpreter and the exact versions of libraries, sometimes not just the major version but also the minor version!

-Solutions such as Python virtual environments and Anaconda are expected to resolve all these exact dependencies, but at least in our experience, the installation process through those methods are rarely smooth.
+Solutions such as Python virtual environments and Anaconda are expected to resolve all of these exact dependencies, but at least in our experience, the installation process through those methods are rarely smooth.
 Especially, if the the system is not a fresh setup, some conflict will occur during the installation or runtime.
 Solving such problems require quite a lot experience and knowledge about the shell, Python and environment variables.
-Try to install interARTIC and dependencies from the scratch by following the instructions [here](https://psy-fer.github.io/interARTIC/installation) and experience the headache yourselves.
+To experience the headache yourself, try to install interARTIC and its dependencies from the scratch by following the instructions [here](https://psy-fer.github.io/interARTIC/installation).

 Thankfully, the Python interpreter is predominantly written in C where the language and system libraries are quite backward compatible.
 For instance, *GLIBC* is fully backward compatible.
 Thus, if you compile a C program on an older Linux system (e.g., Ubuntu 14) with an older compiler (e.g., gcc 4.8) and statically link third party libraries with limited backward compatibility, while dynamically linking the basic backward compatible libraries, the compiled binary would be portable on most of the modern Linux system.
-Of course x86_64 binaries will not work on ARM processors, but if you compile for an older x86_64 instruction-set, it will work on all modern x86_64 processor, thanks to the backward compatibility in processor instruction sets.
+Of course x86_64 binaries will not work on ARM processors, but if you compile for an older x86_64 instruction-set, it will work on all modern x86_64 processors, thanks to the backward compatibility in processor instruction sets.
 A similar backward compatibility exists on ARM as well.
-If the relevant Python interpreter, all the modules and third party software are compiled and are packaged with your Python code, it will be 'portable', at the cost of wasting the disk space (comparing the size of nanopore datasets a few GB is all right we guess).
+If the relevant Python interpreter, all the modules and third party software are compiled and packaged with your Python code, it will be 'portable', at the cost of wasting the disk space (comparing the size of nanopore datasets a few GB is all right we guess).

-From now onwards we would call this process of packaging as snakeballing.
+We call this process of packaging "snakeballing".
 Eventually we are going to create a tarball (snakeball) with all different Python versions and its modules (snakes) neatly tied together such that they won't start fighting with each other.

-Given below are the steps that we using for snakeballing our interARTC.
+Given below are the steps that we using for snakeballing interARTC.

 1, Setup a virtual machine with a fresh minimal installation of Ubuntu 14.
 Do everything below inside that virtual machine.

 2. Obtain Python binaries compiled in the aforementioned fashion from https://github.com/indygreg/python-build-standalone.
 Refer to https://python-build-standalone.readthedocs.io/en/latest/ for more information.

 ```bash
 wget https://github.com/indygreg/python-build-standalone/releases/download/20200408/cpython-3.7.7-linux64-20200409T0045.tar.zst #python 3.7 needed for interARTIC